 Event one: I recently took my first trip to Cuba – and not just to Cuba, but to a resort in Cuba (something I swore I would never do).
 Cayo Santa Maria is one of the most recent areas kids inflatable water slide of the island to be developed for tourism, and is certainly one of the most beautiful, with crystal clear waters, an abundance of natural forests, and white sandy beaches.
 But as I enjoyed the amenities of this resort, I couldn’t help but wonder: How much has this emphasis on Commercial Jumping Castles development for tourists helped the population of the area?
 I asked a number of people, ranging from a hotelier in a nearby town to one of the aquatics staff, this very question, and with what I imagine is a mix of party line and real observation, the response was unanimously that tourism had helped the region and its people.
 And it clearly did help the people who worked in the tourism sector: convertible peso tips flowed around like mad, and with the conversion rate to Cuban pesos at something like 28 to 1, it would be a great help.
 But the trip back to the airport, through the foothills of the Escambray Mountains and past orchards of banana and coconuts, made me wonder exactly how far that improvement in the standard of living actually went.

 Event two: I had the good fortune this past week to attend a lecture given by the former prime minister of Tunisia, Hamadi al-Jebali, at the Munk Centre for Global Affairs.
 Refreshing for a former prime minister, and certainly more candid than the Canadian ambassador to Tunisia’s prefatory remarks, al-Jebali’s talk was a combination of social history, political economy, and engineering lectures that gave a unique insight into the sociological factors that went into provoking Tunisia’s Jasmine Revolution.
 The prime minister paid special attention to what he called the “socioeconomic chasm” between the coastal and inland regions of the country, with most of the wealth being clustered along the Mediterranean; and he detailed the ways in which a proposed massive solar and wind farm in the Sahara Desert, with its connection to Italy and the provision of power to Europe, would be the great engine of economic development and would take care of this socioeconomic divide.
-Oddly, though, it seemed that as soon as the prime minister started speaking of the post-revolutionary period, all concern for political economy disappeared – and this was confirmed by the Canadian ambassador who noted that he was “surprised at how little debate about the economy takes place” in Tunisia.
+Oddly, though, it seemed that as soon as the prime minister started speaking of the post-revolutionary period, all concern for political economy disappeared – and this was confirmed by the bounce house for sale Canadian ambassador who noted that he was “surprised at how little debate about the economy takes place” in Tunisia.